deco3500-2017/Team-Unfit/Wk10 Standup.md

 Nipun

 FeiSn
--Finish the Homepage code
+- Finish the Homepage code.
--Make the rest mockup better
+- Make the rest mockup better.
--Do more academic research
+- Do more academic research.

 Kian